5 Fun And Different Ways You Can Experience The Holidays In Chicago And Nearby Suburbs

 Grab a box of munchkins, a large hot chocolate, and visit places such as the Tree Lights at Morton Arboretum offering a 30-40 minute drive through the enchanted forest of color, music, and lights!
 Or you can also check out the Aurora Festival of Lights, offering as some would say, the “most stunning light show” displayed by the Rotary Club of Aurora, at Philips Park in Aurora.

-This drive-by lights festival will take you through lights depicting Santa’s factory, giant snowflakes, reindeers, and more.
+This drive-by lights festival will take you through lights depicting Santa’s factory, giant snowflakes, reindeer, and more.

 Admission to this drive-by light show is free, although donations would be appreciated which will be donated to local charities.